Tuscany Style Pork with Pinto Beans

 handful of fresh rosemary, finely cut

-handful of fresh sage leaves, finely
+handful of fresh sage leaves, finely cut

-freshly ground salt and pepper (se
+freshly ground salt and pepper (see comments above)

 6-8 garlic cloves, peeled and cut